OctopusDeploy/blog/blog/2019-11/why-we-bet-on-k8s/index.md

 The _huge_ advantage of this approach was no VM's to manage.

-The disadvantage of this approach was similar to above: we would still have to orchestrate allocating users between Service Plans.
+The disadvantages of this approach... well, there are a few.
+Similar to the _process-per-customer_ option, we would still have to orchestrate allocating users between Service Plans.
+Similar to the _multi-tenant_ option, we would still have to re-architect the task orchestration and polling tenancle pieces.
-Significant work would be required to re-architect Octopus to run as an App Service.
-Oh, and of course we were currently on AWS, not Azure (Spoiler alert for future posts: this was about to change).
+Oh, and of course we were currently on AWS, not Azure (spoiler alert for future posts: this was about to change).
-But these weren't even the biggest concerns.
-Our biggest concern was leaving ourselves at the mercy of the Azure gods; the dreaded vendor lock-in.
+There was also some concern that we would be leaving ourselves at the mercy of the Azure gods; the dreaded vendor lock-in.
 What if Azure deprecated App Services? (admittedly unlikely) Or changed the pricing model significantly?
 (Perhaps not so unlikely) If you run a handful of Azure Web Apps and the price rockets, that's a bad day.
 If you run many thousands of them...

+We discarded this option.

 ### Option 4: Kubernetes